pharo-ai/awesome-pharo-ml/README.md

-# Data Science and Machine Learning in Pharo
+# Awesome Machine Learning in Pharo

 This is the list of machine learning projects written in or related to Pharo.
 If you know of any other projects that should be on this list - feel free to add them and make a pull request.
 Or create an issue with a link to the project and I will add it myself.
 Projects are grouped into categories and sorted by aphabet.